Discover HBCU MSW Programs Online & On-Campus

 HBCU Admission Requirements for an MSW

-While admission requirements vary among schools, HBCU admission requirements are generally the same for online and on-campus master’s degree in social work programs.
+While admission requirements vary among schools, HBCU admission requirements are generally the same for online and on-campus master’s degrees in social work programs.
 Requirements may include:

 • Completed bachelor’s degree.
 A bachelor’s degree in a field related to social work may be required.
 However, if you wish to apply for advanced standing MSW programs, you may be required to have a Bachelor of Social Work (BSW) from a program accredited by the Council on Social Work Education (CSWE).